 There are the most secure and therefore probably the least dangerous than the other safaris.
 Besides, the animals found in these bushes are tamed and associate with vehicles and humans unless with the regular hunting or poaching.
 During this safari, the guides are armed with heavy rifles powerful enough to even stop an elephant.
 The biggest safety asset is the knowledge of the guide and experience to avoid tricky situations.

-This usually depends on the type of walking safari one has embarked at where the hiking trail may cover up to 3 miles, short walk may take 3 miles, full day walking safari may take up to 4 miles as well as the multi day walking safari.
-The getting out on foot depends on the distance of animals from the vehicles.
+This usually depends on the type of walking safari one has embarked.
+More to that, the hiking trail may cover up to 3 miles.
+Short walks may take 3 miles and full day walking safari may take up to 4 miles.
+Also, one may take the multi day walking safari.
+Getting out on foot depends on the distance of animals from the vehicles.

 What to carry

-On such walking safaris, a tourist is expected to carry less in his/her daily park.
+On such walking safaris, a tourist should carry less in his/her back pack.
 The more you park, the heavier this is getting while tired.
 A tourist should however park the following;

 - Clothing with a neutral/ dull colors